 The penetration test, which has been a focal point of the industry for many years, is a triedand-tested method for understanding the security posture of assets.
-That being said, there are limitations to this approach, and it can indeed be enhanced.
+That being said, there are limitations to this approach, and it can be enhanced.

-This whitepaper has explored two additional testing types which can add a real-world element to organizations' penetration testing efforts; objective-oriented penetration testing and red teaming.
-Both types of assessment offer an advancement over standard penetration testing as they reflect realistic attack scenarios and therefore allow organisations to better understand their cybersecurity weaknesses.
 Also, by shifting the focus of the test to pre-defined and agreed objectives, the testing can then encompass the many different domains of cyber and information security across the organization.
-Planning and delivering an objective based penetration test or red teaming engagement, an organization can gain a greater understanding and appreciation of the likelihood of a successful compromise, the types of adversary they may face, and how well they are equipped to respond to and deal with such an incident.
+Planning and delivering an objective-based penetration test or red teaming engagement, an organization can gain a greater understanding and appreciation of the likelihood of a successful compromise, the types of adversary it may face, and how well equipped it is to respond to and deal with such an incident.